mitchgu/GuitarHeroFFE/README.md

 2. Add all the hdl in src/hdl to the project
 3. Add all test benches in src/test to the project
 4. Add all the ips in src/ip to the project
-5. Add all block designs (if any) in src/bd to the project
+5. Add all block designs (if any) in src/bd to the project (See first note below)
 6. Ensure that all block ram ips that have a corresponding coe file in the src/coe directory are correctly linked to that coe file (this is done in the IP configuration window).
 This is most applicable to the Nexys4Game project.
 The bg_run_table coe may take several minutes to validate.
 7. Add all constraints in src/constraints to the project
 8. Cross your fingers and synthesize/implement/write bitstream

+### Notes

+* The fft_mag.bd block design won't validate correctly right after import.
+First one has to change the addsub to asynchronous mode (latency 0) and validate, then wire the axi register slice's tlast to the CORDIC's tlast.
+After that, the block design should be configured correctly.
-Note: For the Nexys4Guitar project, Vivado will likely complain that "Complex defparams are not supported."
+* For the Nexys4Guitar project, Vivado will likely complain that "Complex defparams are not supported."
 In that case, entering the following in the TCL console will allow complex defparams: `set_param synth.elaboration.rodinMoreOptions "rt::set_parameter allowIndexedDefparam true"`

-### Documentation
+## Documentation
 The `docs` folder contains 6.111 project documentation in pdf form such as:
 * Project abstract
 * Project proposal draft (including block diagram)